ripple/ripple-blobvault/docs/v1-apiary-api-reference.md

         }

-# Group Adding Profile Detail
+# Group Adding Profile Detail - uses HMAC

 Choose any number of the following to add